realliyifei/alfred-browser-tab-organizor/README.md

 The software can be downloaded [here](https://www.alfredapp.com/).
 You need to [buy the Powerpack](https://buy.alfredapp.com/) to use this workflow.

-Note that if you don't want to buy the software, or just need the AppleScript for other purposes, you can find the corrosponding AppleScript of each function in [info.plist](info.plist).
+Note that if you don't want to buy the software, or just need the AppleScript for other purposes, you can find the corrosponding AppleScript of each feature in [info.plist](info.plist).

 ## Credits